 The assessment of the maritime activities on the Baltic Sea is published periodically, but this was the first time we made an extra effort to make it more visually appealing.

 We spent months sketching and designing maps, graphs and diagrams for each chapter.
 The result is quite nice, if we may say so ourselves.
 I like especially the visual index.
 We explained how we did it in a seminar.

 The project BalticLines (2016-2019) was a lot of fun.
 I managed a Work Package to design and implement a service to access decentralized Maritime Spatial Planning data.

-I made a video animation to tell the story of the project.
-I also share an album with pictures and visuals.
+– A video animation to tell the story of the project.